15 Different Writing Styles to Master for Better Stories

 Sarah Rexford

 TL;DR: There are four main types of writing styles - expository, narrative, descriptive, and persuasive - and each serves a different purpose.
+There are other styles as well that have to do with the type of content or job surrounding the writing.
 Beyond these core styles, authors develop a personal voice shaped by tone, theme, literary devices, and sentence rhythm.
 Identifying your own style is the fastest way to write a book readers remember and recommend.

 Did you know that while most writers are taught the importance of their opening page, different writing styles are arguably even more crucial for engaging readers?
 Readers often differentiate writers by their different writing styles.